bl4ck5un/tc-website/content/getstarted.md

 ### An application contract for general requesting and responding

-To show how to interface with the `TownCrier` Contract, we present a skeleton `Application` Contract that does nothing othan than sending queries, logging responses and cancelling queries.
+To show how to interface with the `TownCrier` Contract, we present a skeleton `Application` Contract that does nothing other than sending queries, logging responses and cancelling queries.

 First, you need to annotate your contract with the version pragma:
 ```